 Screen use top tips

 Practising self-care is one of the simplest ways to prevent and reduce eye strain.
 For instance, taking regular breaks and following the 20-20-20 rule (for every 20 minutes you look at a device, take a 20-second break looking at something 20 feet away) can help to give your eyes a rest from close-up vision and allow them to focus on different distances.
+Eye exercises can also be a good way to help reduce eye strain as long as they are used carefully.
+Read more about eye exercises and why you should be wary of eye yoga here.
 You can also adjust your computer or screen settings to ensure that the brightness and contrast are balanced correctly.
 If you find yourself focusing on small fonts or looking in detail at your screen, try making things larger by working at 125%-150% zoom.
 This will reduce the amount of work your eyes need to do to focus on very small text and images.
 Discover more tips on avoiding computer eye strain here.

 Glasses for screen use